 The City of Whittier has officially encouraged Art in Public Places projects in the community since 1993.
 The City’s Art in Public Places ordinance authorizes the allocation of one half of one percent of construction costs over $250,000 to be used for Art in Public Places projects.
-The intent of the Art in Public Places program is to provide a collection of nationally recognized art work through the City to be of benefit to the citizens of Whittier, those who conduct business and anyone who visits the community.
+The intent of the Art in Public Places (AIPP) program is to provide a collection of nationally recognized art work through the City to be of benefit to the citizens of Whittier, those who conduct business and anyone who visits the community.
 The program is designed to present the community with a variety of quality artworks, styles and themes.
 Art in Public Places projects provide new employment opportunities for local and regional artists and craft workers, enhance the aesthetic and cultural appeal of an environment, strengthen community ownership of a public space and increase property value.

 Beyond its ability to enrich a space visually, public art can provide a glimpse at a city’s maturity.
 It can express a community’s positive sense of identity and values.
 It can demonstrate unquestionable civic pride and can affirm an educational environment.
 A city with public art is a city that thinks innovatively, feels strongly and grows together.

 The City Council has appointed an Arts in Public Spaces Advisory Committee to review all AIPP applications and examine art proposals for public safety, weather resistance, balance with the program, verification of value, public response, proper lighting, public accessibility, installation methods, proportion, composition, the artist previous experience, the artist's art training and their exhibition report.
 The Advisory Committee meets the last Wednesday of each month at 4:00 pm at the Uptown Senior Center.

 Please click here to view the Art in Public Places Brochure.